Obstacles against Phnom Village’s hope of adequate latrines

-The ID Poor program (links to PDF) enables poor citizens in rural Cambodia to access assistance, such as medicine, food, livestock, and education.
-To determine their eligibility for an ID Poor card, a village representative group (VRG) and the village chief interviews households based on a standardized questionnaire (PDF).
+The ID Poor program enables poor citizens in rural Cambodia to access assistance, such as medicine, food, livestock, and education.
+To determine their eligibility for an ID Poor card, a village representative group (VRG) and the village chief interviews households based on a standardized questionnaire.
 Once listed in the ID Poor database, the household is able to receive subsidy (PDF) of up to 50 USD to construct a latrine, while also being required to contribute a minimum amount of 30 USD.

 Beyond Financial Barriers